2018 Winning artwork: Bullies Be by Natalie Garcia

 Each Spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage artistic talents across the Nation.

-A panel of three judges will rank the submissions and choose one overall winner and other Honorable Mentions.
+A panel of judges will rank the submissions and choose one overall winner and other Honorable Mentions.

 If you would like more information on the annual Congressional District Art Competition, please contact the District Office at 904-831-5205.

 Art Competition Rules:

 Artwork must be two-dimensional and matted.
 Each entry can be no larger than 26 inches high by 26 inches wide and 4 inches deep.
 The winning piece must arrive framed and must still measure no larger than the above maximum dimensions and not weigh more than 15 pounds.
 Only the winning entry must be framed, and our office will assist with the framing.

 Accepted mediums for the two-dimensional artwork are as follows:

 · Paintings - including oil, acrylics, and watercolor